 Stippling is when you take a brush and more-or-less stab it at a model.
 You do this repeatedly to create a textured look to the surface you’re painting.

-The base to the right was painted by Jamie the Jasper from over at Realm of Plastic.
+The base above was painted by Jamie the Jasper from over at Realm of Plastic.
 The base is a great example of stippling.
 You can see the texture it creates, and combined with using different colors, you can create a lot of depth.

 Again, it’s very much like sponging but it’s a more controlled technique.

 Sprocket’s has a great explanation and walkthrough of stippling.

 Similiar in approach to NMM, TMM is the same concept in terms of lighting and style, only it uses metallic paints where NMM does not.